NetoPedro/OCFR-2022/README.md

 ```
 @article{neto2022ocfr,
   title={OCFR 2022: Competition on Occluded Face Recognition From Synthetically Generated Structure-Aware Occlusions},
-  author = {Neto, Pedro C. and Boutros, Fadi and Pinto, Joao Ribeiro and Damer, Naser and Sequeira, Ana F. and Cardoso, Jaime S. and Bengherabi, Messaoud and Bousnat, Abderaouf and Boucheta, Sana and Hebbadj, Nesrine and Yahya-Zoubir, Bahia and Erakın, Mustafa Ekrem and Demir, Uğur and Ekenel, Hazım Kemal and Vidal, Pedro Beber de Queiroz and Menotti, David},
+  author = {Neto, Pedro C. and Boutros, Fadi and Pinto, Joao Ribeiro and Damer, Naser and Sequeira, Ana F. and Cardoso, Jaime S. and Bengherabi, Messaoud and Bousnat, Abderaouf and Boucheta, Sana and Hebbadj, Nesrine and Erakın, Mustafa Ekrem and Demir, Uğur and Ekenel, Hazım Kemal and Vidal, Pedro Beber de Queiroz and Menotti, David},
   journal={arXiv preprint arXiv:2208.02760},
   year={2022}
 }